This information has been superseded by new ATAGI advice for early 2023 COVID-19 booster doses and will be updated shortly.

 - providing information to your residents and workers.

-The following resources are available to help you plan and prepare for COVID-19 vaccination clinics at your facility.
+The following resources are available to help you plan and prepare for COVID-19 vaccination clinics at your aged care home.

 - Fact sheet for residents and families on the COVID-19 booster program

 - Fact sheet for workers on the COVID-19 booster program